turt2live/matrix-appservice-webhooks/PROVISIONING.md

 ### `PUT /api/v1/provision/{roomId}/hook?userId={userId}`

-Creates a new webhook for a room.
+Creates a new incoming webhook for a room.
+Outgoing webhooks are not yet supported by the bridge.

 **Inputs**